The Museum of Broadway Is a Must for NYC Visitors: Here’s What to Expect Inside

 The various displays here pay homage to the community of gifted professionals, both onstage and off, who bring the plays and musicals to life every night.

-Video interviews and texts explain the many different backstage specialists that work to make a show happen, from dramatists, stagehands and sound and set designers to makeup artists, costumers, lighting techs and even marketers.
+Video interviews and texts explain the many different backstage specialists who work to make a show happen.
+This includes dramatists, stagehands, sound and set designers, makeup artists, costumers, lighting techs and even marketers.

-Those interested in pursuing theatre as a career will appreciate the encouraging message provided on one of the wall labels: “Maybe you struggle to relate to some of the specialized jobs you’ve heard about in the exhibition, yet you still have a burning passion to work in the theatre.
+Those interested in pursuing theatre as a career will appreciate the encouraging message provided on one of the wall labels.
+It reads: “Maybe you struggle to relate to some of the specialized jobs you’ve heard about in the exhibition, yet you still have a burning passion to work in the theatre.
 Theatre has a place for you.”

 Inspire your next adventure with our articles below: